JoshAtDoorDash/DoorDashAPIWinFormsApp/README.md

 4. Run the following command: ``dotnet build``
 5. The applicaiton can be run from within the **../bin/Debug/net7.0-windows/** folder.

-## To Build Sample App with Visual Studio
+## Build Sample App with Visual Studio
 Follow these steps to build the sample app with Visual Studio:
 1. Install the [.NET 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) SDK (includes the .NET CLI).
 2. Install Visual Studio 2022 (Community, Professional, or Enterprise).